 Coppersmith makes sink accessories in a variety of materials, most of the same which we use to make our sinks.
 Brushed nickel or stainless steel accessories including drains, grids, or faucets are some of the easiest to clean.
 Brushed nickel and chrome prevent finger spots, watermarks, and rust.
 Solid brass is a material that may be a bit more difficult to clean.

 Regardless of whether your workstation sink needs a new cutting board, the bathroom needs a drain, or the kitchen sink needs a grid.
-Find convenient and affordable sink accessories at CopperSmith.
+Find convenient and affordable sink accessories or custom products like our signature range kitchen hood at CopperSmith.
 Not sure what you need but know you need something?
 Contact one of our leading experts and brand specialists here at CopperSmith that will help guide you to find the right accessory for your new sink!

 What kind of sink accessories does CopperSmith offer?